NZXTCorp/web-integrations-docs/pages/docs/browsers.md

 ## Let's Recap

 1. Configuration Browser is the entry point where user's can interact, and will not be given a query parameter.
-2. Kraken Browser displays on the Kraken device and is can be identified by a kraken query parameter injected into the url from CAM.
+2. Kraken Browser displays on the NZXT Kraken device and is can be identified by a query parameter `kraken` injected into the url from CAM.
 3. Both browsers share session data.
 Session data examples include cookies and local storage.
-4. CAM provides the `viewstate` cookie to session so your application input to CAM can determine the resolution of the Kraken device.
+4. CAM provides the `viewstate` cookie to session so your application input to CAM can determine the resolution of the NZXT Kraken device.
 5. CAM provides the query parameter `kraken="1"` to the Kraken Browser, so views can be differentiated between the Kraken Browser and the Configuration Browser.
 6. CAM provides the `onMonitoringDataUpdate` function on window so you can receive monitoring data from CAM.